qrohlf/dotfiles/Readme.md

 ```

 ## Recommended usage:
-Cherry pick the stuff you find useful from `functions`
+Cherry pick the stuff you find useful from `autoload`